How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Thunder hit the road the Pelicans on Wednesday at 9:30 PM ET.
+The Timberwolves go on the road to face the Nuggets on Wednesday at 10:00 PM ET.

 How to Watch